Nottingham Electoral Register

 Inspect a Copy of the Electoral Register

-A member of the public can only inspect the register in person under supervision.
+A member of the public can only inspect the register in person under supervision by prior appointment.
 Please get in contact with the Electoral Services Team who will advise you on how to make an appointment to view the register.

 The current Electoral Register is available for public inspection at the Loxley House, Station Street.